Brischi/ToDoListApplication/README.md

 To-Do List – Windows Desktop Application

+-- This is my final project for the second semester of my vocational training as an IT specialist in application development, created for the programming class.

 -- Overview
   This is a Windows desktop application designed for efficient task management.
   Built with WPF and following the MVC architecture, it allows users to organize